Some posts contain compensated links. Please read this disclaimer for more info.

 You’ll also find numerous restaurants and cafes along the main promenade, which are ideal for cooling down and grabbing an ice cream.

 Lucice Beach, Petrovac

-This is a beach which is certainly Insta-friendly, with a gorgeous, quiet vibe.
+This is a beach that is undoubtedly Insta-friendly, with a gorgeous, quiet vibe.

-Kotor isn’t known for the beach per se, there are, however, many beaches near Kotor, and you can take a boat ride around the islands for some extra beach time.
+Kotor isn’t known for the beach per se, there are many beaches near Kotor, and you can take a boat ride around the islands for some extra beach time.

-There are many beaches near Kotor Old Town which are quite small and shaded, ideal for those who want a few hours to relax in between day tripping Kotor.
+Many beaches near Kotor Old Town are relatively small and shaded, ideal for those who want a few hours to relax in between day-tripping Kotor.

 Mogren Beach, Budva

-This beach is unique because it isn’t just one beach, it’s actually two which is separated by the mountains which roll down lazily towards the shore.
-There is also a cave which you can have a wander into, if the mood takes you!
+This beach is unique because it isn’t just one beach; it’s actually two, separated by the mountains that roll down lazily towards the shore.
+There is also a cave which you can have a wander into if the mood takes you!

-There are many beaches which have are for residents only or those who will require you to pay a small entry charge.
-Overall however, the best beaches of Montenegro are free to enjoy.
+Many beaches are for residents only or those who will require you to pay a small entry charge.
+Overall, however, the best beaches of Montenegro are free to enjoy.
 Here are a few other notable top beaches in Montenegro you might like to check out during your summer visit and your Montenegro beach holiday.

 - Slovenska Plaza, Budva